 Are cryptocurrency exchange platforms regulated in the UK?

-In January 2020, cryptocurrency exchange platforms were asked by the Financial Conduct Authority (FCA) to sign up to a new registration scheme.
-Firms that have already signed up or are in the process of signing up to this register - the Registered Cryptoasset Firms list - are legally permitted to trade in the UK, but the extent of the FCA's regulation is limited to monitoring how firms manage the risk of money laundering and counter-terrorist financing.
+Back in January 2020, cryptocurrency exchange platforms were asked by the Financial Conduct Authority (FCA) to sign up to a new registration scheme.
+Firms that have already signed up or are in the process of signing up to this register – the Registered Cryptoasset Firms list – are legally permitted to trade in the UK, but the extent of the FCA's regulation is limited to monitoring how firms manage the risk of money laundering and counter-terrorist financing.

 Exchanges with FCA permission to trade in the UK

-From 10 January 2021, all UK cryptocurrency firms that have "a presence or market products in the UK, or that provide services to UK resident clients" must have already registered or be in the process of registering with the FCA in order to be permitted to trade in the UK.
+Since 10 January 2021, all UK cryptocurrency firms that have "a presence or market products in the UK, or that provide services to UK resident clients" must be registered or be in the process of registering with the FCA in order to be permitted to trade in the UK.
 These exchanges must comply with 'Anti-Money Laundering' and 'Combating the Finance of Terrorism' reporting, as well as customer-protection obligations.
 The list of cryptocurrency exchange platforms with FCA permission to trade in the UK can be found on its website's Registered Cryptoasset Firms page.

 Exchanges pending FCA permission to trade in the UK